Dog Language

 Dogisworld Facts: Growling or Snarling usually is a sign of your dog being threatened and or is protecting something.

-5. Destroying By>5.
-Destroying By Chewing:
+5. Destroying By Chewing:

 Destroying By Chewing